VeritasDev/BattleBuddy/iOS/README.md

 - [ ] Release v1.1  ***In development - see TODO list below***

 ## <u>v1.1</u>
+- [ ] Add New Item Types
+    - Helmets and accessories
+- [ ] Placeholder images for helmets/accessories of different levels
 - [x] Days since wipe counter
 - [ ] Ammo needs to be disconnected from global metadata!
 - [ ] Logging / tags / debugging / etc